Hello Are you worried about your Pet? We’re here to help…

-Insecticides and pesticides are typically used to get rid of ants, slugs, snails and other so-called garden pests.
+Insecticides and pesticides are typically used to get rid of so-called garden pests.
 But many contain dangerous chemicals such as metaldehyde or disulfoton, which are both very toxic to dogs.
 Read the instructions carefully and don’t use if there’s a potential risk.

 7. Lawn feed and moss killer